Y0r/cookie-consent-cfsw/README.md

 ## Service workeк for the CloudeFlare to return if a user must apply cookie consent.

 ### Step 1.
-Create a new service worked on CloudFlare and deploy this code.
+Create a new service worked on CloudFlare and deploy code from the serviceworker.js;

 ### Step 2.